tompesman/push-core/README.md

     -f, --foreground                 Run in the foreground.
 Log is not written.
     -p, --pid-file PATH              Path to write PID file.
 Relative to Rails root unless absolute.
     -P, --push-poll N                Frequency in seconds to check for new notifications.
 Default: 2.
+    -s, --single-run                 Only checks once for unsend push messages and exits afterwards.
     -n, --error-notification         Enables error notifications via Airbrake or Bugsnag.
     -F, --feedback-poll N            Frequency in seconds to check for feedback for the feedback processor.
 Default: 60.
 Use 0 to disable.
     -b, --feedback-processor PATH    Path to the feedback processor.
 Default: lib/push/feedback_processor.